Skip to main content

 Your Profile Is Your Landing Page

-Here's something that took me embarrassingly long to understand.
-Every time someone likes your post, a percentage of those people click your profile.
-If your profile looks like a LinkedIn default template from 2018, they bounce.
-If it clearly communicates who you are and what you're about, they follow.
+Every time someone likes your post, a slice of them click your profile.
+If it looks like a default template from 2018, they bounce.
+If it clearly says who you are, they follow.
+Your profile isn't a resume.
+It's a conversion page, and every element matters.

 The Posting Cadence That Actually Works